 Business process reengineering before ERP implementation

-By its very nature, ERP software implementation requires review and adjustment of business processes to properly install and configure the software...
+The implementation of ERP software naturally requires a review and customisation of business processes in order to properly install and configure the software.

-There are a lot of obstacles, challenges and surprises to overcome when introducing business software such as ERP or CRM.
-During ...
+There are many obstacles, challenges and surprises to overcome when introducing business software such as ERP or CRM.
+While ...

 In our series on ERP selection, we have already highlighted some facets of this difficult subject.
 At least we're in the flow now...

-When a company is looking for a new ERP system, sooner or later it is faced with the decision between standard software or a specialised solution.
+When a company starts looking for a new ERP system, sooner or later it will be faced with the decision to use standard software ...